so-rose/openlut/doc/source/transforms.rst

 Transforms
 =================

-Doing image transforms in openlut uses the :py:func:`~ColMap.apply` method to apply Transform objects.
+Doing image transforms in openlut uses the :py:func:`~openlut.ColMap.apply` method to apply Transform objects.
 A Transform object is any subclass of the Transform listed below.
 Examples include LUT, Func, and ColMat.

-openlut.Transform module
+Transform: The Base
 ------------------------

 .. automodule:: openlut.Transform